-Rec overy Group Supervisor Potential Designates Field or Plant Per Field or Plant Personnel, Contract SME Reports to Response Branch Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Recovery Group Su coordinates and impler up and recovery-based nents all clean- Ensuring the safe conduct all clean-up and recovery activities. may have to coordinate over a wide geographic e this activity cal area Implementing strategies and tactics defined by the Response Branch Director. incorporating multiple locations.
+Rec overy Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Recovery Group Supervisor coordinates and implements all clean- up and recovery-based activities.
+They Ensuring the safe conduct all clean-up and recovery activities. may have to coordinate over a wide geographic e this activity cal area Implementing strategies and tactics defined by the Response Branch Director. incorporating multiple locations.
 Coordinating all Recovery Group activity.
 The Recovery Group Supervisor implements the strategies provided by the Response Branch Director.
 The Providing regular updates to the Response Branch Director on the progress of Recovery Group activities. the Response Branch Director.
 The management of the Recovery Group structure and maintaining an efficient span of control, is as key element in successfully delivering this role.
 Managing the Recovery Group structure and ensuring an effective span of control is maintained throughout the response.
 This may include establishing: Waste Unit Shoreline Units The Recovery Group Su ensures that all necess ary Decontamination UnitSite Access Control Unit decontamination procedures are established and correctly utilized across all response activities.
 Ensuring all necessary decontamination procedures are implemented at relevant incident locations.
 See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.